Sandalmoth/magic-chiptuner/README.md

 -5 -> +6 semitones, to ensure that there should be good data for most melodies.
 I would do more, but had to save on harddrive space...
 We'll see if it's enough.

+_2019-11-30_
+Implement some seq2seq (according to a reference, see code). also implement loading data and parsing into torch tensors.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.